Choose the Best Cloud Platform: AWS vs Azure vs Google Cloud

 The Big Three: Top Cloud Storage Platforms

-Although Amazon holds the leadership on the market, it’s not always the best choice – not for everyone, anyway.
+Although Amazon holds the leadership in the market, it’s not always the best choice – not for everyone, anyway.
 All three platforms have their areas of specialization, which should be considered before making the final choice.

 Microsoft Azure specializes in supporting software as a service, retail businesses, and IoT.
 The infrastructure has multiple tools for creating, managing, and setting up sensors.
 It also offers powerful tools for real-time data analytics, machine learning, and insight processing.